Epistula Apostolorum: Errors

 In the gospel portion recounting Jesus's life, it is said that he suffered during the days of Pontius Pilate and Herod Archelaus.
 Archelaus was removed as ethnarch (governor, client-king) in 6 CE, however, and was dead by 18 CE - far earlier than Pilate's term as procurator.
 The work likely confused him with Herod Antipas.

 While not exactly an error, the epistle identifies "Peter" and "Cephas" as two different apostles.
 While some early traditions did hold that they were separate people, most later Christians were of the opinion that they were two names for the same person, as many Jews of the era had dual names (Cephas being his Aramaic name, Peter his Greek name).
 The author doesn't seem to place Peter as the primary apostle either, listing him third rather than first, and including Peter in the story of the Incredulity of Thomas as another skeptical disciple offered a chance to prove the resurrected Jesus is real.

 Galilean Discourse

-In the Ethiopic manuscripts discovered, many of them are codices which start with an Ethipioc version of the Testamentum Domini, and then feature a bridge section, likely originally composed in Ethiopic, that connects the Testamentum Domini with the Epistle of the Apostles.
+In the Ethiopic manuscripts discovered, many of them are codices which start with an Ethiopic version of the Testamentum Domini and then feature a bridge section, likely originally composed in Ethiopic, that connects the Testamentum Domini with the Epistle of the Apostles.
 Guerrier called it the Testament de Notre-Seigneur et de Notre Sauver Jésus-Christ (Testament of Our Lord and Our Savior Jesus Christ), while others such as Francis Watson have called it the Galilean Discourse.
 Similar to the main work, it features a resurrected Jesus holding a discourse with his disciples and offering prophecies of the future.